cwpearson/argparse/README.md

   std::string maybePrint;
   int repeats = 2;

   // Inform the parser of the program data.
-It will do type-specific conversion
+It will do type-specific conversionfrom string.
-  // from string.

-  // An option invoked with `--repeat N` p.add_option(repeats, "--repeat")
-      ->help("how many times to repeat first argument");
+  // An option invoked with `--repeat N` p.add_option(repeats, "--repeat")->help("how many times to repeat first argument");
   // A flag invoked with `--verbose` or `-v` p.add_flag(verbose, "--verbose", "-v");
   // a required positional argument (position 1)